 Security Features

 Older Daihatsus may lack modern security features.
-Fitting an aftermarket immobiliser may help reduce premiums with some insurers.
+Fitting an aftermarket immobiliser can help reduce premiums with some Australian insurers.

 🔧